coderefinery/reproducible-research/content/environments.md

 - 20 min exercise
 ```

+## What is a container?

 Imagine if you didn't have to install things yourself, but instead you could
 get a computer with the exact software for a task pre-installed?
 Containers
 effectively do that, with various advantages and disadvantages.
 They are
 **like an entire operating system with software installed, all in one file**,

 ```{figure} img/docker_meme.jpg
 :alt: He said, then we will ship your machine.
 And that's how Docker was born.